tylertaewook/tylertaewook/README.md

 My background is in arduino, robotics, and machine learning.

-I'm currently in Korea's national service conscript.
-I'm learning and exploring new things in my free time until I return to Columbia in 2022 Fall.
+I'm currently in Korea's national service conscription.
+Meanwhile, I plan to learn and explore new things in my free time until I return to Columbia in 2022 Fall.

 * 📫 How to reach me: taewook.kim@columbia.edu
 * 💬 Ask me about: python automation, fractal arts, and self-driving cars